QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 or with infinite precision numerical methods, it is an important in practice for two reasons

 1. Ill-conditioned matrices introduce numerical errors roughly in proportion to the base-10 log of the condition number.
-2. The convergence speed of many iterative methods is based on the spectral properties (e.g. the basis formed by the eigenvectors), and hence ill-conditioned systems can converge slowly.
+2. The convergence speed of many iterative methods is based on the spectral properties of the matrices (e.g. the basis formed by the eigenvectors), and hence ill-conditioned systems can converge slowly.

 The solutions to these problems are to